-Good Morning, Fifth Graders!
+Good Morning, Fourth Graders!

-What a busy first day of school we had yesterday!
-It is so fun getting to learn together and getting to know each other.
-What is something you are looking forward to learning about in fifth grade?
+What a busy first day of school we had yesterday.
+It is so fun getting to learn together and get to know each other.
+What is something you are looking forward to learn about in fourth grade?
 I'm looking forward to hearing all your learning goals!